STEVE DeSHAZO: In defeat, Haskins shows growth

 Those are hardly the sole requirements of NFL quarterback success.
 But combined with a strong arm, it’s a decent start.

-Sunday's performance didn't produce the results he or anyone in full burgundy wanted as they chase an unlikely division title, but they did give hope that Haskins may not become Washington's latest high-profile QB bust.
+Sunday’s performance didn’t produce the results he or anyone in full burgundy wanted, but they did give hope that Haskins may not become Washington’s latest high-profile QB bust.
+Sunday marked the biggest game of Haskins’ young career.
+Proving his worthiness for the future was a bigger issue than the team’s bid for an unlikely division title.

 “He kept playing, man,” said tight end Logan Thomas, himself a former quarterback who caught 13 of Haskins’ passes.
 “I’m super excited for the way he bounced back and competed. ...
 He’s tough and resilient.
 Going down the hole we did, he could have shut down, but he didn’t.”